 Learn about the project!

-The research initiative also provides an opportunity for prospective students to explore various applications of artificial intelligence relevant to their research interests.
-In addition to seminars and workshops to be held throughout the 2020-2021 academic year.
+The research initiative also provides an opportunity for prospective students to explore various applications of artificial intelligence relevant to their research interests by joining the team!

 – The National Institute of Chemical and Pharmacological Research of Bucharest, Romania